Hallucinatory Terrain

 Hallucinatory Terrain popularity

 How popular is Hallucinatory Terrain?
-It is a seldom seen spell in the game, and it is almost never chosen when available.
-This spell is one that few spellcasters would ever acquire.
+It is a seldom seen spell in the game, and is chosen less than other options when available.
+This spell may fill a specific niche for a spellbook.

 - Top 50% of all level 4 spells